OpenNews/opennews-website/what/community/scholarships/index.md

 # {{ page.title }}

 Whether you’re a developer in a small newsroom without much budget for training, a data reporter figuring out your next step, or a freelancer eager to connect with the wider community, OpenNews offers $250 toward expenses that help you develop your work or career in journalism.
-You might want to attend an event or workshop, take a class, sign up for a leadership-development program or faciliation training.
+You might want to attend an event or workshop, take a class, join a training, or sign up for a leadership-development program.
 You know best what you need.
 If cost is a hardship, we want to help.

 [New skills and new relationships can transform your work](https://opennews.org/blog/scholarships-networks/), and we offer programs like this to strengthen your support networks and open new doors no matter where you are in your career.
-Sharing knowledge between peers is [one of the key ways](https://opennews.org/what/community/survey/) our community builds expertise, and we know that helping one journalist —like you!—can help many journalists do better work.
+Sharing knowledge between peers is [one of the key ways](https://opennews.org/what/community/survey/) our community builds expertise, and we know that helping one journalist —like you!—will help many journalists do better work.

 ## When applications are open